Cache

 We pride ourselves into providing a great experience to all data consumer in getting query result fast.
 Moreover, we don't want your datawarehouse bill to go through the roof when your adoption grows.
 That's why we give you means to control how your cache is working to make the best use of it.

-In order to manage the cache strategy, please open any dataset on the workbench and click on Information, then you can find a Cache Strategy card with your card option.
-Please note that by default all dataset created from Whaly's sources will have the cache strategy set up to use the _whaly_synced
+In order to manage the cache strategy, please **open any dataset** on the workbench and click on **Information**, then you can find a **Cache Strategy** card with your card option.
+Please note that by default all dataset created from Whaly's sources will have the cache strategy set up to use the `_whaly_synced` column that is automatically created.
+Otherwise datasets will be created with a `2 minutes` cache strategy.

 Please note that each time you are changing the underlying SQL query or adding/editing new dimensions and metrics to exploration, this also reset the cache.